ACES: Generating Diverse Programming Puzzles with with Autotelic Generative Models: Methods

 \section{Methods}

-We first present the \textit{programming puzzles} (Section~\ref{sec:methods_puzzles}) and discuss measures of \textit{interesting diversity} (Section~\ref{sec:methods_diversity}).
-Then, we introduce \algname, our new method for diversity generation (Section~\ref{sec:methods_our_method}) and define relevant baselines (Section~\ref{sec:methods_baselines}).
-We will open-source the implementation of the algorithms and the datasets of generated puzzles and solutions with the camera-ready version.

-\subsection{Programming puzzles and the P3 dataset.}
+\subsection{Programming puzzles and the P3 dataset}

 The \textit{Python Programming Puzzles dataset} (P3) contains 1715 puzzle-solution pairs where each puzzle is defined by a short test program \texttt{f} designed to verify the validity of solution programs \texttt{g} such that valid solutions satisfy \texttt{f(g())~==~True} when run in an interpreter, see example in Figure~\ref{fig:example_programs} \citep{schuster_programming_2021}.
-P3 puzzles span problems of various difficulties that involve different programming skills: \eg string manipulation, classic (\eg Tower of Hanoi) and more complex programming problems (\eg involving dynamic programming or factoring), or even open problems in computer science or mathematics.
+P3 puzzles span problems of various difficulties that involve different programming skills: from classic problems (tower of Hanoi) and string manipulations, to factoring problems, dynamic programming, or even open problems in computer science or mathematics.
 The P3 dataset is split into training and testing datasets ($N\,=\,636$ and $1079$ respectively).
-Traditionally, a solver model is trained on puzzle-solution pairs from the train set and evaluated on the test set.
-Both datasets are pre-filtered to examples shorter than 1024 tokens to accommodate for restricted context windows.
+Both datasets are pre-filtered to examples shorter than 1024 tokens to accommodate for limited context windows in LLMs.